protojour/authly/docs/src/documents.md

 **Properties:**

-- `service`: *Required*.
-A label identifying the implied service-entity.
+- `attributes`: *Required*.
+A set of attribute triples that must be matched for the selected policies to apply.
-- `domain`: *Required*.
-A label identifying the domain that will be exposed to the service.
+- `policies`: *Required*.
+A set of applied policies, by label.

 **Example:**